 - Use auto-generated reports to refine which areas to scale next.

-- Within 2-3 sprints, you’ll already see reduced test times and more stable builds.
+- Within 2–3 sprints, you’ll see reduced test times and more stable builds, proving the impact of AI in quality assurance adoption.

 Bottom line